 Overseeding Cool Season Turf

-Other considerations are the type of seed and seasonal timing.
-We only use certified seed when performing overseedings.
-Certified seed guarantees the seed to be free of weed seed and that it has a high germination percentage.
+When overseeding, it is important to also consider the type of seed and seasonal timing.
+Using certified seed guarantees the seed to be virtually free of weed seed and has a high germination percentage.
 Investing in a quality seed reduces maintenance costs once the seed germinates.
-September 1st to October 15th is the best time to overseed during the year.
+The best time of year to overseed is between the first of September and the middle of October.
 Overseeding at this time of year gives the seed the cool fall season to germinate and the spring growing season to develop a root system before the summer weather conditions arrive.